Will My Orthotics Fit in Normal Shoes?

 Can I put my orthotic on top of the existing insole?

-No. Stacking your orthotic on top of the factory insole raises your foot too high inside the shoe.
-This causes heel slip, instability, and discomfort.
+No. Stacking your orthotic on the factory insole raises your foot too high inside the shoe.
+You'll get heel slip, instability, and discomfort.
 Always remove the factory insole first.

 My orthotic is larger than the shoe's insole.
 What should I do?

 Try going up half a size.
-If the problem persists, speak to your orthotist about trimming or adjusting the device to match the shoe's footbed shape.
+If that doesn't sort it, speak to your orthotist about trimming or adjusting the device to match the shoe's footbed shape.

 My orthotics fit in my trainers but not my work shoes.
 Is there a solution?

-Work shoes are typically shallower and less accommodating than trainers.
-See our guide to work shoes for orthotic wearers for specific options that combine a smart appearance with orthotic compatibility.
+Work shoes are typically shallower than trainers.
+See our guide to work shoes for orthotic wearers for options that look smart while accommodating your device.

 Will any UK shoe brand definitely work with orthotics?

 No single brand guarantees compatibility across its entire range.
-Whether a shoe works depends on the individual model, not the brand name.
+It depends on the individual model, not the brand name.
 Always check each shoe against the features checklist above.

 Browse our full Orthotic Shoe Buyer Guide for more detailed advice on every aspect of buying shoes for orthotics.